ibratabian17/OpenParty/README.md

 - `"domain": "jdp.justdancenext.xyz"`: Specifies the domain name for the server.

 ### Server Status
-- `"serverstatus": { "isMaintenance": false, "channel": "prod" }`: Indicates whether the server is in maintenance mode and specifies the server channel.
+- `"serverstatus": {}`: Indicates whether the server is in maintenance mode and specifies the server channel.
   - `"isMaintenance": false`: Server is not in maintenance mode.
   - `"channel": "prod"`: Specifies the server channel, here set to "prod" (production).

-### Encryption
+### Modules
-- `"encryption": { "secretKey": "OpenParty.", "userEncrypt": "DoNotShareThisFileToAnyone" }`: Encryption settings for the server.
-  - `"secretKey": "OpenParty."`: Secret key used to generate HMAC.
-  - `"userEncrypt": "DoNotShareThisFileToAnyone"`: Encryption key used for user data files. if the value is empty then the files are not encrypted.
+- `"modules": []`: Defines server modules, their descriptions, file paths, and execution behavior.
+  - `"name": ""`: The name of your modules
+  - `"description": ""`: The description of your modules
+  - `"path": ""`: The path where the server calls the module
+  - `"execution": ""`: When will the server run. `pre-load' or `init`

 ## Usage
 OpenParty provides a straightforward setup process to get you up and running quickly.
 Once installed, customize your experience using the settings.json file and manage song databases effortlessly.